Deepiika8080/Delta_Demo/README.md

 This is a Demo for Git &amp; GitHub class.

 # Learning Git and Github
-learning git and github by deepu of shradha mam
+learning git and github by deepu from shradha mam